Home of Wis-Myth. Just left of Sci-Fi looms Wisdom-Focused Modern Mythology

 "The egocentric ideal of a future reserved for thosewho have managed to attain egotistically the extremity of 'everyone for himself' is false and against nature...The outcome of the world, the gates of the future, the entry into the super-human -- these are not thrown open to a few of the priveged or to one chosen people to the exclusion of all others.They will only open to an advance of all together, in a direction in which all together can join and find completion in a spiritual renovation of the earth...No evolutionary future awaits man except in association with all other men."

 We welcome your feedback and contributions.
 Please submit contributions through our Contact Page.
+Please be sure to reference the page to which you want to contribute, and give your permission in that writing.

 All images and written/spoken material are protected under copyright by Blooming Rose Press.
 No material may be reproduced without written permission.